fyc423/YCRC_HPC_Tutorial/instructions/InteractiveWebPortal.md

 All of these apps share **similar resource request settings**.
 Below is an explanation of each launch option using Remote Desktop as an example.

 - `Number of hours`: Sets the maximum wall time for the interactive session.
 Once this time is reached, the job will end automatically.
-For `gpu_devel` partitions, the maximum number of hours is 6.
 - `Number of CPU cores per node`: Requests the number of CPU cores available to your session.
-If your job can run on multiple nodes (in a distributed fashion), you could adjust this number accordingly.
+For interactive sessions, generally 1 CPU core is sufficient.
 - `Memory per CPU core (GiB)`: Specifies how much RAM is allocated per CPU core.
 Total memory = (number of cores × memory per core).
-Increase this for large datasets or memory-intensive tasks.
-This is helpful for jobs that require parallel processing or multi-threading.
+For interactive sessions, generally 4GiB is sufficient for light data analysis.
 - `Partition`: Selects which queue or node type to run on (e.g., `devel`, `gpu_devel`, or `gpu`).
 Using GPUs requires selecting a GPU partition.
-For the development phase, select `devel`
+For the code development phase, select `devel`.

 ### Optional
 - `Reservation`: Used only when running jobs during a scheduled reservation (such as a class or workshop).
 Leave blank unless instructed otherwise.